Emii-Tech/Emii-Tech-website/README.md

 # Learnings
 This project helped me explore:

-  -How to create a website and link it with social media and Email.
+  How to create a website and link it with social media and Email.

 # License
 This project is an open source and free to use.